ITxPT/DataDictionary/Concepts/Concepts.md

 **Source:** ITxPT

-**Definition:** A passenger area within a VEHICLE such as upper deck/lower deck, first class compartment or bounded open space within a VEHICLE.
-A PASSENGER SPACE can be part of, overlap with, and be made up of other PASSENGER SPACES.
+**Definition:** A passenger area within a VEHICLE.
+It may be limited to only a part of a VEHICLE such as a TRAIN ELEMENT, upper deck/lower deck, first class compartment or a bounded open space.
+A PASSENGER SPACE can be part of, overlap with, and be made up of other PASSENGER SPACEs.

 ## PASSENGER SPACE CAPACITY ##